-Constructive feedback is by its nature focused on outcomes and impartial observations – not the employee’s personal attributes.
+Constructive feedback is, by nature, focused on outcomes and impartial observations – not the employee’s personal attributes.
 Feedback centred on the individual could be taken as an attack motivated by personal feelings, rather than objective facts.

-By discussing the situation itself, rather than your personal opinion about it, you’re showing that you’re most concerned about fixing the problem at hand and not criticising the employee’s own personality.
+By discussing the situation itself, you’re showing you’re most concerned about fixing the problem at hand and not criticising the employee.

 - Give praise where it’s due

 Giving employees positive feedback is essential, too – and acknowledging positives among negatives can be a good way to reassure them that you haven’t lost perspective.
-For example, ‘I think you did a great job with this account – sales are up 13% since last quarter.
-But we’ve had a few customers tell us that response times have increased.’
+For example, “I think you did a great job with this account – sales are up 13% since last quarter.
+But we’ve had a few customers tell us that response times have increased.”
 This tells the employee that you're not criticising their overall performance; just that certain aspects of their job need attention.
-Just be careful not to over-emphasise the positives, as this can make you appear uncertain or insincere.
+Be careful not to over-emphasise the positives, as this can make you appear uncertain or insincere.

 - Be direct but informal

-Try not to use technology such as email, text message or the phone to relay your feedback, as this can lead to misinterpretation and make it seem less important than it really is.
-It’s best to speak in person, by finding a quiet space where you can have an honest and informal one-on-one chat with the employee.
-If that’s not possible, a phone or video chat could best suit if that’s how you regularly communicate.
+Try not to use email or text message to relay your feedback, as this can lead to misinterpretation and make it seem less important than it really is.
+It’s best to speak in-person, by finding a quiet space where you can have an honest and informal one-on-one chat with the employee.
+If that’s not possible, a phone or video chat can work if that’s how you regularly communicate.

 While you want to be informal, it’s best not to beat around the bush – feedback of any sort is most effective when you get straight to the point.